chaishuen1201/Tetris-Duel-Multiplayer-Block-Battle/README.md

    - Transparent preview of where the current brick will land
    - Uses distinct visual styling for clarity
    - Updates in real-time as brick moves horizontally
+   - Player can choose to turn off this feature in setting panel

 10. **Multiplayer Mode**
     - Full 1v1 multiplayer support on the same computer
     - Side-by-side board display for both players
-    - Independent controls for Player 1 (WASD) and Player 2 (Arrow keys)
+    - Independent controls for Player 1 (WASD) and Player 2 (Arrow keys) - (key can be customize from setting panel)
     - Synchronized game start with ready system
     - Competitive gameplay with garbage line mechanics